10 secrets of how I travel full-time plus more on how you can, too.

 What happens if you get bit or fall or contract some disease?
 I know people that have broken ribs, been bitten by spiders, stung by jellyfish, and even had dental emergencies when traveling.
 Don't be caught off guard.
 Stay covered.
 Stay prepared.
 Stay worry-free.

-Travel hacking allows you to calculate points and rewards from credit cards and such and turn them into more airline and hotel credits.
+Travel hacking allows you to calculate points and rewards from credit cards, such as marriott rewards, and turn them into more credits.
 This particular hobby is a little labor intensive to me, so I suck at it.
 Check out some of these books for more info on that.

 I am a big fan of joining airline rewards clubs.
 They keep you updated on great deals and often come with some insider goodies you otherwise wouldn’t know about.
 I also recommend following airlines (and other travel companies you're interested in) on social media, where they often advertise special promotions and deals you wouldn't otherwise know about.